Table of Contents

 1. Sudhanyakhali Watch Tower

 This watchtower is adjoining a sweet water pond making it an ideal spot to capture a glimpse of all the thirsty animals reaching there to quench their thirst.
 The grassland surrounding the tower also makes it a perfect spot to watch the animals grazing.
-While on a Sundarbans tour, you may be lucky to see the Royal Bengal tiger trying to catch prey or just play with its cubs offering a visual treat to wildlife lovers.
+While on a tour to the national park, you may be lucky to see the Royal Bengal tiger trying to catch prey or just play with its cubs offering a visual treat to wildlife lovers.
 Its close proximity to the park makes it a great choice to overlook the wild.
 It can accommodate approximately 20-25 people at a time.